MridulS/gsoc-website-test/_faq/student-obligations.md

 **Communication**

-- Write a short report for us every second week in a blog
+- Write a short report for us every evaluation period in a blog
 - Commit early and commit often!
 Push to a public repository (e.g. github) so that we can see and review your work.
 - Actively work on our project timeline and communicate with us during the